PDrifting/CBookDraft/book.markdown

 } TEHS;

 s32 main() {
-  //every variable, pointer, structure, union, member and function
+  // Every variable, pointer, structure, union, member, and function
-  //are assigned an addressable location in memory on the computer s32 u32Foo = 12;
+  // are assigned an addressable location in memory on the computer.

+  s32 u32Foo = 12;

-  //pointers store these addresses for lookup
+  // Pointers store these addresses for lookup.
+The * in front of a
-  //the * in front a variable denotes this is a pointer
+  // variable denotes this is a pointer the & means get the address
+  // of something.

-  //the & means the address of something s32 *u32Bar = &u32Foo;
+  s32 *u32Bar = &u32Foo;

   TFCP thud = {};